seattlehomebrew/seattlehomebrew.github.io/_posts/2017-05-28-vive-la-peche-saison.md

 <img src="/wp-content/uploads/2017/07/PeachSaison-2b-667x500.jpg" class="aligncenter" />

-I used up a bunch of old hops for this, so they weren&#8217;t as fresh as you&#8217;d hope.
+I used up a bunch of old hops for this, so they weren't as fresh as you'd hope.
 But the homebrew shop was out of the Styrian Golding hops that I had hoped to use.

 #### Malts and Sugars